Generation

 Review Test Results

-Pytest’s default test output will print a line for each test that is being run and listing all failures at the end.
+We are using Pytest’s default test output in this guide, printing a line for each test that is being run and listing all failures at the end.
+You can adjust the output behavior by following this documentation.

 Test failure